Java Write to File (with Examples)

 }

 Use PrintWriter to write formatted text to a file.
-This class implements all of the print methods found in PrintStream, so you can use all formats which you use with System.out.println() statements.
+This class implements all of the print methods found in PrintStream, so you can use all formats that you use with System.out.println() statements.

 Path filePath = Path.of("demo.txt");